ICT Acceptable Use Policy

 - I understand that I may only access the West Hill network or email system using my own username and password.

-- I understand that my password must remain confidential and I will not share or disclose it anyone else.
+- I understand that my password must remain confidential.

 - I will only access those Internet services I have permission to use.